jbisetto/free-genai-bootcamp-2025/opea-comps/vllm/README.md

 This directory contains work on implementing vLLM (a high-performance inference engine) to run Google's Gemma-2B model on Apple Silicon hardware.
 This README documents the implementation attempts and success.

+There are more details on the process in the `vllm-tutorial.md` file.

 ## What Was Done

 1. **Created a Docker Compose Configuration**